openhab/openhab-docs/configuration/items.md

 {: #tags}
 ### Tags

-Tags added to an Item definition allow a user to characterize the specific nature of the Item beyond it's basic Item type.
+Tags added to an Item definition allow a user to characterize the specific nature of the Item beyond its basic Item type.
 Tags can then be used by add-ons to interact with Items in context-sensitive ways.

 Example: